Tool man pages

 Documentation markup language

-Manpage blocks and doc strings support the following markup language.
+Manpage blocks and the doc strings of the various info values support the following markup language.